Chart Color Schemes

 Roxburgh Park lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

-As of Nov 2025, Roxburgh Park's population is estimated at around 25,304.
-This reflects an increase of 1,175 people since the 2021 Census, which reported a population of 24,129.
-AreaSearch estimates the resident population to be 25,097 following examination of the latest ERP data release by the ABS (June 2024), with an additional 81 validated new addresses since the Census date.
-This level of population results in a density ratio of 3,677 persons per square kilometer, placing it in the upper quartile relative to national locations assessed by AreaSearch.
-Overseas migration contributed approximately 71.0% of overall population gains during recent periods.
+As of Nov 2025, the estimated population for the Roxburgh Park statistical area (Lv2) is around 25,228.
+This reflects an increase of 1,099 people since the 2021 Census, which reported a population of 24,129.
+The change was inferred from AreaSearch's estimation of the resident population at 25,065 following examination of the latest ERP data release by the ABS in June 2024, and an additional 81 validated new addresses since the Census date.
+This results in a population density ratio of 3,666 persons per square kilometer, placing it in the upper quartile relative to national locations assessed by AreaSearch.
+The primary driver for population growth was overseas migration, contributing approximately 71.0% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
-For areas not covered, AreaSearch utilises VIC State Government's Regional/LGA projections released in 2023 with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
-Growth rates by age group are applied across all areas for years 2032 to 2041.
-Exceptional growth is predicted over the period, with the suburb expected to grow by 12,430 persons to 2041 based on aggregated SA2-level projections, reflecting a gain of 48.5% in total over the 17 years.
+AreaSearch adopted ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
+For areas not covered by this data, AreaSearch utilized the VIC State Government's Regional/LGA projections released in 2023, adjusting with a method of weighted aggregation of population growth from LGA to SA2 levels.
+For demographic trends up to 2041, exceptional growth is predicted for the Roxburgh Park (SA2), placing it in the top 10 percent of statistical areas analysed by AreaSearch.
+The area is expected to grow by 12,430 persons over this period, reflecting a gain of 49.0% in total population from 2025 to 2041 based on aggregated SA2-level projections.

 Frequently Asked Questions - Population